 Private AI: Your AI operates entirely within your compliance boundary.
 Data never crosses borders.
 Processing happens on your own infrastructure under your own governance.
 Compliance with POPIA, ODPC, NCSA+RURA, and sector regulations is inherent in the architecture — not something to retrofit.

 Your organisation runs its own private AI stack — open-weight LLMs deployed on your hardware, inside your network, under your full control.
-We call it organisational AI sovereignty: you own the data, the model, the infrastructure, and the governance.
+What this means: you own the data, the model, the hardware, and the decisions.

 We deploy open weight, opensource models that are capable and specific for the use case on your own hardware — a server in your office, a co-located rack, or a private cloud VM.
 These open-weight models match or exceed proprietary API quality for most business tasks, and you decide when and how they're updated.